Ethics for Case Managers

 Online Continuing Education Course

 REQUIRED FOR CCMs.
-This ethics CEU course is pre-approved by CCMC for 4 hours of ethics CE.
-Covers incorporating ethical principles and behaviors into the practice of healthcare case management; professional conduct code for case managers; general overview of civil and criminal law; ethical factors in end-of-life care and involuntary commitment.
+This ethics CEU course is PACE pre-approved by CCMC for 4 hours of ethics CE.
+Covers incorporating ethical principles and behaviors into the practice of healthcare case management; professional conduct code for case managers; general overview of civil and criminal law; ethical factors in end-of-life care, involuntary hospitalization, and suicide risk.
+Take our Ethics Part 2: Burnout and Stress and our Ethics Part 3: Workplace Violence courses to complete your 8-contact-hour requirement for license renewal.

 Course Price: $40.00